 It's never too late to register

-Sometimes, for a variety of reasons, a birth needs to be registered late.
-If this is the case email email@example.com or call 1300 369 367 — we are happy to help.
+Sometimes, a birth needs to be registered late.
+If this is the case email email@example.com — we are happy to help.

 Aboriginal heritage birth certificate

-Commemorative certificates can’t be used as legal proof of identity documents.
-For that you need a standard (legal) birth certificate.
+You can’t use commemorative certificates as legal proof of identity.
+For that you need a legal birth certificate.

 Shakara Basso (Wemba-Wemba) with Djaran O’Brien (Yorta-Yorta & Wemba-Wemba).
 Photo by Michael Jalaru Torres (Djugun & Yawuru).